tanaydonde/cf-curriculum-planner/README.md

 - **Database:** PostgreSQL
 - **Data:** Codeforces API

-> Note: The full application is not yet deployed.
-This repository currently contains the completed core engine and database-backed logic.
+> Note: Note: Backend is hosted on Render (free tier), so the first connection may take ~30–60 seconds.